 Certainly, the last time I bought a new tyre, the garage added several pounds to my bill for disposing of the old one.

-However, landfill operators have been using tyres for leachate drainage within landfills for some years as an engineering material, and were able to see that using tyres as drainage layers in landfills provides adequate flow capabilities, at close to zero cost.
-However, manhandling individual tyres to stack them efficiently on site is a tedious dirty and time consuming task, and has probably limited tyre use uptake
+However, landfill operators have been using tyres for leachate drainage within landfills for some years as an engineering material and were able to see that using tyres as drainage layers in landfills provides adequate flow capabilities at close to zero cost.
+However, manhandling individual tyres to stack them efficiently on site is a tedious dirty and time-consuming task and has probably limited tyre use uptake

 That was, as far as we are aware, just about the only use available for whole tyres.

-The secret is that designers and purchasers can now use the structural and drainage characteristics researched by these bodies, and incorporate them into designs just like any other proprietary geo-synthetic material.
+The secret is that designers and purchasers can now use the structural and drainage characteristics researched by these bodies and incorporate them into designs just like any other proprietary geosynthetic material.

 The compression of these tyres into bales provides a means of reusing these tyres whilst at the same time, reducing the demand for primary aggregate materials in construction.